-I am a medical rhetorician and technical and professional communication scholar.
-I teach writing at Harold Washington College — one of the City Colleges of Chicago (on leave AY 2020-2021).
+I am a medical rhetorician, editor, and technical and professional communication scholar.
+I teach writing at Harold Washington College — one of the City Colleges of Chicago (on leave AY 2020-2022).
 There, I am an Associate Professor of English and a member of the City Colleges of Chicago Institutional Review Board (IRB).

-My scholarship is generally concerned with the rhetoricities and circulation of information from expert to non-expert audiences in critical care contexts (e.g., intensive care units and opioid overdose).
+My scholarship is generally concerned with the circulation of information from expert to non-expert audiences in critical care contexts (e.g., intensive care units, sudden cardiac arrest, and opioid overdose).
 As a scholar-activist, I work to share information about the human rights of children and the bodily rights of individuals.

 Follow me on Twitter @kmbivens.

 last update 04/2021